osuosl/osuosl-pelican/content/donate/donate_faq.rst

 The OSU Foundation privacy policy can be found `here`_.

 .. _here: http://campaignforosu.org/staffresources/policiesandprocedures/

-.. _I live outside of the US and would like to request a t-shirt/hat/mug/etc. in return for my donation.
-Will you ship it to me out of the country?:

-**I live outside of the US and would like to request a t-shirt/hat/mug/etc. in return for my donation.
-Will you ship it to me out of the country?**

-Due to shipping costs, please contact donations@osuosl.org with any specific questions you have about international shipping.

 .. _I would like to donate hardware/software, or something else.
 Would that help